Skip to main content

 ConditionJSON condition tree for message matching

-ArgumentsVariables injected before script execution
+ArgumentsVariables injected after pre-script, before condition

 tfConditionBranching mode: Single Path, True/False, Multi, Iterable